atimpone/aws-foundation-journey/HUGO-TODO.md

 # Backlog / Nice to Have

+* Get the link icons next to each section header so that people can easily copy links to anchors.
 * Reduce the size of the real estate used for the site logo and search box.
 * Reduce chapter headings in left menu font sizes.
 * Inline TOCs